Mr. Magoo (film)

-Mr. Magoo is a 1997 American comedy film directed by Hong Kong film veteran Stanley Tong (his sole English language film) and written by Pat Proft and Tom Sherohman.
-A live-action/animated film adaptation of UPA's cartoon of the same name, it was produced by Walt Disney Pictures, and stars Leslie Nielsen as the title character, alongside Kelly Lynch, Matt Keeslar, Nick Chinlund, Stephen Tobolowsky, Ernie Hudson, Jennifer Garner and Malcolm McDowell.
+Mr. Magoo is a 1997 American slapstick comedy film directed by Hong Kong film veteran Stanley Tong (his sole English language film) and written by Pat Proft and Tom Sherohman.
+Based on UPA's cartoon of the same name, it was produced by Walt Disney Pictures, and stars Leslie Nielsen as the title character, alongside Kelly Lynch, Matt Keeslar, Nick Chinlund, Stephen Tobolowsky, Ernie Hudson, Jennifer Garner and Malcolm McDowell.

 The film was a critical and commercial failure, grossing $28 million, against its $30 million production budget.

 Plot

 Mr. Quincy Magoo, a wealthy but extremely near-sighted canned vegetable factory owner, goes to the museum to attend a party.
 While there, Waldo, Mr. Magoo's nephew, spies a woman named Stacey Sampanahoditra, on whom he develops a crush.
-Later that night, jewel thieves Luanne LeSeur and Bob Morgan steal the museum's beautiful ruby "The Star of Kuristan" and escape on a boat to Austin Cloquet, Bob's boss.
+Later that night, jewel thieves Luanne LeSeur and Bob Morgan steal the museum's beautiful ruby "The Star of Kurdistan" and escape on a boat to Austin Cloquet, Bob's boss.

 Meanwhile, Mr. Magoo and his dog Angus go fishing in the same area as the jewel thieves' boat.
 Luanne picks a fight with Bob and in the scuffle, they lose the ruby which lands in Mr. Magoo's boat unbeknownst to Magoo.
 Bob goes after the ruby but fails by falling onto the paddle wheel of a paddle boat.

 At the museum, the curator and Stacey send two agents: Gustav Anders of the CIA and Chuck Stupak of the FBI to track down the ruby and spy on Mr. Magoo, who they believe stole the ruby.
 Stacey mentions she was invited to the opera where the Magoos go that night.
 Anders and Stupak also visit the opera to look for Mr. Magoo who is in the show.
 At the opera Mr. Magoo meets Luanne who pretends to be a magazine reporter and uncover FBI agent named Prunella Pagliachi.
 She wishes Mr. Magoo luck at the opera, who immediately takes a liking to her.
 Stupak sneaks on the stage and fails to find any clue about Mr. Magoo with Mr. Magoo accidentally hitting Stupak with a big tool.

 The next morning, Luanne tricks Mr. Magoo into taking her to his house with an injured ankle.
 Stupak finds a notebook with Luanne's fingerprints on it and realizes who Mr. Magoo is with.
 He and Anders go to Mr. Magoo's house where Stupak sneaks in looking for the ruby.
 Mr. Magoo and Luanne arrive at the house and Stupak hides from them.
 Bob sneaks into Mr. Magoo's house and finds the ruby.
 Upon being caught in the act, he steals Mr. Magoo's prized Studebaker with the Magoos and Luanne chasing after him in Magoo's Eggplant-mobile.
 Bob loses them and brings the ruby to Austin.